Hamza-ALLAGA/H-vegan/README.md

 Authentifaction Section

 ## How to connect your panel with app <br />
-Step 1: In your android studio open Constants.java Step 2: Change BASE_URL with your URL
+Step 1: In your android studio open Constants.java<br/>
+Step 2: Change BASE_URL with your URL